Please visit the Corridor Land Use and Rezoning page for latest information.

 The Growth Plan to Half a Million (Growth Plan) established Corridor Growth as a key initiative to help balance future outward growth of the City with infill development opportunities.
 Specifically, the Plan re-envisioned the future growth of Saskatoon with long-term targets of balancing 50% infill and 50% new area development, with 15% of the planned infill, or approximately 22,000 new residential units, targeted along the city’s busy corridors.

-The Corridor Transformation Plan, (Transformation Plan) endorsed by City Council in January 2020, is a long-term visionary plan that highlights opportunities and methods for implementing the Corridor Growth Area objectives.
-The Transformation Plan provides direction for future Corridor Planning Program deliverables, which includes developing corridor plans for each of the 10 segment areas within the Corridor Growth Area (see interactive map below).
+The Corridor Transformation Plan (Transformation Plan) endorsed by City Council in January 2020, is a long-term visionary plan that highlights opportunities and methods for implementing the Corridor Growth Area objectives.
+The Transformation Plan provides direction for future Corridor Planning Program deliverables, which includes developing corridor plans for each of the 10 plan areas within the Corridor Growth Area.
 The intent of a corridor plan is to incorporate the goals and principles of the Official Community Plan, the Transformation Plan and provide a framework within which detailed land use planning activities will occur.

 What are Corridor Plans?

 Each corridor plan is to be developed through a collaborative process with land owners, neighbourhood residents, local business owners and stakeholder groups.
-Through this consultative process new corridor land uses will be applied to some of the land within the segment area.
+Through this consultative process new corridor land uses will be applied to some of the land within the plan area.
 A corridor plan will also look at making the streets more enjoyable for pedestrians, enhancements to open spaces and parks, and upgrading infrastructure to support growth demand.

 Corridor Growth Area Interactive Map